- The Center

 - Support Our Work

-Fellows have produced films, documentary recordings, Festival programs, and books as a result of the residency, for example, Introduction to American Folk Music, a textbook by professor Kip Lornell, and Making People's Music: Moe Asch and Folkways Records by Dartmouth dean Peter Goldsmith.
+Folklife fellows have produced films, documentary recordings, Folklife Festival programs, and books as a result of the residency, for example, Introduction to American Folk Music, a textbook by professor Kip Lornell, and Making People's Music: Moe Asch and Folkways Records by Dartmouth dean Peter Goldsmith.

-Fellowships are very competitive and are awarded annually through the Smithsonian's Office of Fellowship and Grants.
+Fellowships are very competitive and are awarded annually through the Smithsonian’s Office of Fellowship and Internships.